 On May 17, 1999, nine members of the Makah tribal nation paddled a canoe into the waters off Cape Alava on the Olympic Peninsula in pursuit of a 30-foot gray whale.
-From the first harpoon strike to the finishing shot—delivered by a specialized rifle—the hunt lasted no more than ten minutes.
-The very fact it happened sparked an international debate that has roiled the waters of public opinion ever since.
+The hunt lasted no more than ten minutes from the first harpoon strike to the finishing shot delivered by a specialized rifle, but immediately sparked an international debate that has roiled waters of public opinion ever since—striking at the meaning of sovereignty and the nature of history.

 Opponents of the hunt questioned whether it was right to kill whales to keep a longstanding cultural practice alive, while supporters of the Makah hunters asked how treaty rights of a sovereign people could be subverted in favor of preserving what might amount to a few whales each year.
 Newspaper editorials called for the culture to “evolve,” while animal rights activists threatened to disrupt any future sojourns by the Makah to hunt on the open sea.